- A member of the TechPodcast Network @ techpodcast.com. If it’s Tech, it’s here.

 Group Sues Over US Online Gambling Law

 It’s well known that, last year, Congress hid an anti-online gambling law inside a bill about protecting our ports, knowing that politicians wouldn’t vote against protecting our ports.
-There’s been quite an uproar about this, and at least some politicians are starting to reconsider the law.
+There’s been quite an uproar about this, the news have gone viral and even small articles like boomtownbingo.com/good-day-bingo-review are mentioning it and at least some politicians are starting to reconsider the law.
 However, that process is apparently too slow for some.
 A group called the Interactive Media Entertainment & Gaming Association, an organization apparently put together so hastily that it has no website, has filed a lawsuit preventing the government from enforcing the law.
 The lawsuit apparently also notes that even the WTO says that the US is violating international treaties with its stance on online gambling.
 While any court case would take years (probably longer than any change to the laws), it could certainly bring some more attention to the law (and potentially prevent its enforcement for the duration of the case).

 After the break, we took a good long look at our expectations of the iPhone: